DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_5_Easter_Story.md

      > Review the meaning of the words and think of examples as the kids are making the poster.
      > If there is extra space (and I imagine there will be), then add words like `Communion` or `Jesus` or `church`.
 But please use up the words in the list first - those are core values that everything revolves around.
    - Color the letters if there is time.
 If not, there's always next week.
+- ** Homework **
+    > Ask the kids to pick out 2 sayings of Jesus (using the sheet as a suggestion), and bring their choices back for the next lesson.
+They will recite one of their choices at the communion celebration, which they will practice (at home) over the next couple of months.
+    > The sayings need to come from the Gospels (eg, not from the book of Revelation).
+    > The reason for 2 choices is in case kids pick out the same ones.
+    > They should pick these out at home with their parents, not in class.

 - **Teacher notes / Tips:** This is the activity for the following week too.
+Also, note the home work

 - **Passport Location:**
 - **TODOs / follow-up:**